TheOfk1/PKI/Questions.md

 	- Organization validation - CA also confirms the business is registered
 	- Enterprise validation - 9 rigorous steps of validation - was previously given a green highlight in a browser
 - If the certificate is sent during the TLS handshake, what's stopping me from stealing it?
 What doesn't the certificate contain?
 Where is the private key saved?
 What happens if someone finds it?
+- If the Root CA certificate is distributed to all clients on the network, is it enough for them to trust certificates signed by intermediate CAs?
 - $\color{blue}\text{Not Needed}$ Can you trust a certificate from the future?
 #### Certificate Revocation List
 - What is a CRL?
 Who publishes it?